lllyasviel/Fooocus/readme.md

 AMD is not intensively tested, however.
 The AMD support is in beta.

-Use `python entry_with_update.py --preset anime` or `python entry_with_update.py --preset realistic` for Fooocus Anime/Realistic Edition.
+For AMD, use `python entry_with_update.py --directml --preset anime` or `python entry_with_update.py --directml --preset realistic` for Fooocus Anime/Realistic Edition.

 ### Mac